-Jamie Carragher has suggested Jose Mourinho’s approach against the rest of the big six could cost Manchester United the Premier League title – but is the former Liverpool man correct?
+Jamie Carragher has suggested Jose Mourinho’s approach against the rest of the big six could cost Manchester United the Premier League title – but does he have a point?

 Carragher was not one of those criticising Mourinho, but he believes United could be left to rue dropped points in games such as Saturday’s come the end of the season.